Pharoh Cooper: Los Angeles Rams

 Cooper was drafted by the Los Angeles Rams in the fourth round with the 117th overall pick in the 2016 NFL Draft.
 On June 9, 2016, Cooper signed a four-year contract with the team.
 He played in 10 games with three starts in his rookie season, recording 14 receptions for 106 yards while fulfilling kick return and occasional punt return duties.

 Following a 16–10 loss to Seattle in Week 5 of 2017, Cooper replaced a struggling Tavon Austin as the Rams' primary return man.
 In Week 6 of the 2017 season, Cooper scored the first NFL touchdown of his career with a 103-yard kick return touchdown to start the game in a 27–17 win over the Jacksonville Jaguars, earning him NFC Special Teams Player of the Week honors.
 On December 19, 2017, Cooper was selected to the 2018 Pro Bowl as a return specialist.

 On September 12, 2018, Cooper was placed on injured reserve after suffering an ankle injury in Week 1.
 He was activated off injured reserve on November 19, 2018.
 On December 18, 2018, Cooper was released by the Rams.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 On December 19, 2018, Cooper was claimed off waivers by the Arizona Cardinals.
 Appearing in two games, he returned six punts for 67 yards.

 On August 30, 2019, Cooper was released by the Cardinals.